 SCOPE OF THIS CHAPTER

-This should be followed in all establishments where direct care of customers is undertaken.
-It provides guidance to help staff take reasonable precautions to protect customers and staff from acquiring infections and also to assist managers when carrying out risk assessments and responding to outbreaks of infection.
+This guidance sets out how staff can take reasonable precautions to protect themselves and people receiving care and support from acquiring infections.
+It will also assist managers when they carrying out risk assessments and responding to outbreaks of infection.

-Infections may be serious and in some cases, life threatening.
+Infections can be serious and in some cases, life threatening.
 They may worsen underlying medical conditions and adversely affect recovery.
-The steps taken to protect people from infection are an important element in the quality of care, particularly where a number of vulnerable people share eating and living space.
+The steps taken to protect people from infection are an important element in the quality of care, particularly where a number of vulnerable people share eating and living spaces.

 Effective prevention and control of infection must be part of everyday practice and must be applied consistently by everyone.

 2. Procedural Steps

 A risk assessment should be carried out annually to identify potential sources of infection and the steps which will be taken to control those risks.
 This should also cover the susceptibility of people in our care to varying kinds of infection (done in an anonymised way), for example whether any people have a catheter or PEG feeding tube fitted or whether someone has an underlying respiratory condition.
 If a potential source of infection is identified, the frequency of risk assessments may need to be increased, depending on how well the risk is or can be controlled.
 (See also Catheter Care Procedure.)